 Education is the key to a bright future.
 Parents, teachers, businesses and the community must work together to help our children succeed in school.
 Bounce’s “Bounce Back to School” community outreach initiative is here to encourage everyone to make informed, positive decisions when it comes to our children’s education.

 Start at Home!

 Although sales on school supplies abound, it’s easy to wind up spending too much.
-Use the following pointers to navigate bargains, cut costs and lock in savings for years to come.
 You might be surprised by how many supplies are already in your house.
 Send the kids on a scavenger hunt; whoever finds the most items on the teacher’s list get a prize.

 Take a Detour in the Supermarket!

 Come July, grocery stores and drugstores use smaller school supplies to lure shoppers.
 Last year, for example, stores nationwide marked down certain products, including a 10-pack of markers, which typically go for $2 to $3, to $1 each.
 So when you’re picking up things to make dinner, check the isles for discounted school supplies.
 The cash you’ll save will surprise you!

 Here’s a great link that can help you save on everything on your back to school shopping list: http://thekrazycouponlady.com/category/back-to-school

 Designate a specific place at home as your students learning center.
 Having one specific place where you can study helps to get your child’s brain in the habit of getting down to the business of information processing – and idea generation – whenever you are there.